igrigorik/em-synchrony/README.md

  * em-http-request: .get, etc are synchronous, while .aget, etc are async
  * em-mysqlplus: .query is synchronous, while .aquery is async
  * remcached: .get, etc, and .multi_* methods are synchronous
- * bitly: synchronous api calls with EM::HttpRequest.
+ * bitly v2 and v3: synchronous api calls with EM::HttpRequest.

 ## Example with async em-http client:
     require "em-synchrony/em-http"